 }

-The underlying logic of this method is to use an STS token to initialize a Credentials client.
-After you specify the ARN of a RAM role, the Credentials tool can obtain an STS token from STS.
-You can also use the SetPolicy
+This method is implemented using an STS token.
+By specifying the Amazon Resource Name (ARN) of a RAM role, the Credentials tool can help developers obtain an STS token from STS.
+You can also assign a value to SetPolicy to restrict the RAM role to a smaller set of permissions.

 package main